 Artificial Intelligence is no longer science fiction.
 And in real life, its purpose turns out to be way more utilitarian and practical than in famed Hollywood movies.
 A number of fields, markets and businesses will be tremendously influenced by the development of AI in the next few years.
 In this article, we’ll touch upon one of the most obvious of such spheres – Healthcare.

 In 2015, AI market size in healthcare was estimated at $650 million, and the market forecast is that it reaches $6,000 million by 2021, growing at a CAGR (Compound Annual Growth Rate) of 44.8%.
 Today, it is mostly a B2B market, where one sells his AI-based solutions to mid-size clinics and hospitals.
 But in the years to come, there is a vast potential for AI integration in almost every aspect of medical care.

-Let us think of possible applications of artificial neural networks in medical science.
+Let us think of possible applications of AI in healthcare.
 Here are the areas they will most certainly be applied in.

 Logical thinking of a medical practitioner involves a lot of subjective decision-making, and its complexity makes traditional, quantitative approach of analysis inappropriate.
 Computer-based diagnostic tools along with a vast knowledge base would certainly help in early diagnosis of various conditions.
 The intelligent decision-making systems can appropriately handle both uncertainty and imprecision.